-It is part of the sustainability policy of the Company that sustaining its leadership in the local oil industry also means being at the forefront of sustainable development.
-Affirming its commitment to environmental management, Petron established its Environmental Council in 2011 which is tasked to help spread awareness on new environmental regulations and standards and corporate policies.
+It is part of the sustainability policy of the Company that sustaining its leadership in the local oil industry also means being at the forefront of Affirming its commitment to environmental management, Petron established its Environmental Council in 2011 which is tasked to help spread awareness on new environmental regulations and standards and corporate policies.

 Petron's environmental management is integrated throughout the value chain.
+The sustainable development.

-The Petron Refinery Bataan currently implementing and Integrated maintaining an ("IMS") Management System composed of Quality System Management (ISO 9001:2008); Occupational Health and Safety Management System (OHSAS or ISO 18001:2007); Environmental Management System (ISO-14001:2004), certified and recertified since July, June and May 2009, respectively, up to present.
+Petron Bataan Refinery currently implementing and maintaining an Integrated Management System ("IMS") composed of Quality Management System (ISO 9001:2008); Occupational Health and Safety Management System (OHSAS or ISO 18001:2007); Environmental Management (ISO-14001:2004), System certified and recertified since July, June and May 2009, respectively, up to present.

 Depot operations continued their certification in environmental management system in various locations.
 A total of 32 locations are covered by ISO 9001 certification.
 Of these locations, a total of 20 have been migrated to the ISO 9001:2008 certification.
 As of March 2013, 23 locations had been certified to the IMS.

-Operations' commitment is to have all the depots certified to the IMS by 2013.
+Operations' commitment is to have all the depots certified to the IMS by 2015.